i18n-studio/i18n-studio/README.md

 monitor the health of NPM packages.
 Since i18n-studio connects directly to the file system via the adapter, we want to offer users the highest possible security and prevent vulnerabilities.

+## Dependency Blacklisting

-If NPM packages should be excluded from the analysis, they must be included in the
+If NPM packages should be forbidden from the project, they must be included in the
 ```packages-blacklist.json```.

 The package health check can be launched via: